 Oliver is six, healthy, and had previously been alone for 20-hour stretches without incident before this trip.
 I still did a full 24-hour trial run three weeks before the wedding, mostly for my own peace of mind.
 He spent it sleeping.

-Leaving a cat for 48 hours requires substantially more preparation than a standard workday absence — it’s a different category of planning, not just a scaled-up version of the same approach: https://indoorcatexpert.com/how-to-entertain-an-indoor-cat-while-at-work/how to entertain an indoor cat while at work.
+Leaving a cat for 48 hours requires substantially more preparation than a standard workday absence.
+If you are planning normal weekday routines rather than a full weekend away, start with our guide on how to entertain an indoor cat while at work.

-Step 1: Automating Food — The Non-Negotiable Starting Point
+Step 1: Automating Food — Test the Feeder Before You Leave

 Manual feeding is not an option when you’re not home.
 If you free-feed dry food, you might consider topping up the bowl and leaving — but this is less reliable than it sounds for one specific reason: a cat who eats all their food in the first twelve hours due to stress, boredom, or simply their normal appetite now has 36 hours without food, which causes genuine distress and can trigger hepatic lipidosis (fatty liver disease) in cats who go without food for extended periods.